New-age digital marketing company YAAP fully acquires Crayons Communications

 PHOTO

-Dubai, UAE: YAAP, a specialized content and influencer marketing company with operations in the UAE, India and Singapore, has fully acquired Crayons Communications, a well-known advertising agency with offices in Dubai, Riyadh and Manama.
+Dubai, United Arab Emirates: YAAP, a specialized content and influencer marketing company with operations in the UAE, India and Singapore, has fully acquired Crayons Communications, a well-known advertising agency with offices in Dubai, Riyadh and Manama.
 The 100% acquisition will see Crayons Communications merge with YAAP.

 YAAP has been on a stellar growth trajectory in recent months, having expanded its market footprint and offerings.
 YAAP’s impressive client portfolio includes Coca-Cola, Visit Dubai, Lufthansa, RuPay, American Express, Disney, Amazon, and Square Enix, among other leading brands.